wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 ### API of Waves.Exchange Matcher

-Addresses for order sending and obtaining of market data are as follows:
+The addresses for order sending and market data obtaining are as follows:

 | | |
 | :--- | :--- |